joannakl/ossd_materials/activities/browser_add-on_activity.md

 When you are __all__ done, let the facilitator know.

-## Part 2: Creating and installing a more sofisticated extension
+## Part 2: Creating and installing a more sophisticated extension

 - locate the _Your second extension_ link under the _Getting Started Section_ in the
 [Browser Extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) tutorial